eisax/latex-solaris/README.md

 ## HOW TO RUN ON MAC

-gcc mainv1.c -o solar_system -framework OpenGL -framework GLUT
+gcc cube.c -o cube -framework OpenGL -framework GLUT

 ## HOW TO RUN ON WINDOWS

-g++ mainv1.cpp -o solar_system.exe -lfreeglut -lopengl32 -lglu32
+g++ cube.cpp -o cube.exe -lfreeglut -lopengl32 -lglu32